skoulouzis/lobcder/README.md

 ## Description
 This script takes the following steps:
 1. Creates the database specified in '-n' in the example  above that is  'lobcderDB'

 2. Grands privileges to the lobcder user  named 'lobcder' with the password  specified in '-p' in the example  above that is  'lobcderDBPass'

 3. Clones the code from the git reposetory

 4. Compiles the code

 5. Modifies the context.xml and web.xml files and sets the database name and password which in the example above is ' lobcderDB' and ' lobcderDBPass'

-6. Initializes the database by creating the necessary tables and triggers
+6. Initializes the database by creating the necessary tables and trigger

 7. Sets the storage backend locations and credentials according to the storage file set in '-f'

 8. Deploys lobcder on tomcat

 After execution is over you'll need to edit the lobcder.properties file.
 In that file you can find explanations for each property